The Rules for Early-Stage Cleantech Venture Capital Investment in 2021

 Examples of this include Aurora Solar, which raised a $50 million round in November.
 The company’s software design tool is used by rooftop solar developers including SunPower and Vivint Solar to turn location data into in-depth forecasts of solar generation capacity, shaving soft costs that make up the majority of per-watt installation costs for residential solar.

 On the utility-scale solar front, Energize has worked with portfolio company DroneDeploy to fine-tune its approach to using drones for construction and agricultural inspections to solar farm surveys once done on foot, she said.
 “It’s much more efficient, it’s much faster, and it gets to that scale piece.”
-Another portfolio company specializing in visual data analysis, Matroid, “uses IT to run through all those images and spit out what’s useful for their customers and what isn’t.”
+Another portfolio company specializing in visual data analysis, Matroid, uses computer vision technology "to run through all those images and spit out what’s useful for their customers and what isn’t.”

 Daniel Goldman, managing director of Clean Energy Ventures, which raised $110 million in 2019 for its early-stage fund, described a similar approach to targeting startups seeking to fill gaps in existing technology infrastructure.